drupol/master-thesis/src/thesis/2-reproducibility.typ

 accumulation of both direct and indirect dependencies, complicating the software supply chain significantly.
-The build environments, which encompass all necessary components and their precise versions for software compilation, become intricate and challenging to replicate across different systems and over time.
+The build environments, which encompass all necessary components and their precise versions for software compilation, become intricate and difficult to replicate across different systems and over time.
-This complexity is often described as #emph[dependency hell].
+This growing complexity, "politely called #emph[dependency management]"
+#cite(<8509170>, form:"normal") but more colloquially known as
+#emph[dependency hell], is a phenomenon that developers have become all too
+familiar with.
 While Semantic Versioning (@package-managers) offers a strategy to mitigate these issues, it alone is insufficient to ensure reproducibility
 #cite(<TSE2019>, form: "normal", supplement: [p.11]).

 To illustrate this concept, the graph in